 I love being in ministry with James.
 God has given us backstage seats for so many awesome miracles through our 25 plus years together.
 Being a pastor’s wife is not always easy and we’ve certainly known our share of conflicts and hurts, but I wouldn’t trade this calling for anything.
 I love the Lord’s bride, the church.

 I mother.
 I do believe this has been my favorite job of all, but I don’t do it up close and ‘round the clock anymore.
 I have a bright son who works as a computer software engineer and is married to a lovely young physician.
 They live in nearby Columbus, Ohio.
-I also have a very creative daughter who recently graduated from college and is working as an actor in the Atlanta, Georgia, area.
+I also have a very creative daughter who is a trained actor and a life coach in the Atlanta, Georgia, area.
 They are opposites all the way.
 I was a stay-at-home mom the entire time they were under my roof and, while I realize not everyone can do that, I highly recommend it.
 Daniel and Abigail have now become my friends and are proving to be absolutely delightful young adults.

 And I hike.
 An avid hiker, I’ve enjoyed the view from many out-of-the-way places most never visit.
 I know the rewards reserved for those willing to take the trail less traveled and I’ve savored the satisfaction of perseverance in the face of difficulty.
 I love to lace up my boots and hit the trail, expecting to go somewhere new, see something beautiful and learn a thing or two along the way.

 As a follower of Jesus I’m also familiar with His call to walk off the beaten path on a trail blazed distinctly by His Word.
 Jesus warned that following Him would take us onto a narrow path marked by difficulty.
 That path is often lonely, sometimes tricky to navigate, usually challenging, but always rewarding.
 Just like the trails along the Oregon coast that I favor, that narrow path is marked with glorious vistas and rare discoveries worth the climb.